 V-Anne was born in Milwaukee, Wisconsin and moved to California at the age of 11.
 She earned her B.S. and secondary teaching credential at Cal Poly, San Luis Obispo and her M.S. in project and systems management at Golden Gate University.
 After an early career teaching middle school, she spent 40 years as an engineering / construction management consultant, her last ten years as Director of Modernization for two large bond-funded school construction programs in Marin: the Tamalpais Union High School District and the College of Marin.
-Today she chairs the Citizens’ Oversight Committee for the Transportation Authority of Marin and serves on the Board of Directors of Lutheran Social Services of Northern California.
+Today she chairs the Citizens’ Oversight Committee and Expenditure Plan Advisory Committee for the Transportation Authority of Marin and serves on the Board of Directors of Lutheran Social Services of Northern California and the Novato School District Bond Oversight Committee.
 When she has time, feeds her passion for genealogical research and enjoys playing with her two youngest grandchildren.
 V-Anne and Michael have lived in Novato since 1975.

 Ann was born and raised in Orange County, California.
 She taught kindergarten and first grade in Illinois.
 Ann, her husband, Dick and two daughters, Dayle and Denise moved to Marin County in 1969 and settled in San Rafael.
 They were immediately drawn into the community through school, work and Ann’s participation in the League of Women Voters.
 She served on many League boards including a term as president of LWV Central Marin.
 Through the LWV she developed skills that served her well when she was appointed to several commissions in San Rafael including eight years on the San Rafael Planning Commission.
 Along with two other League members Ann founded ABR Associates, a group that advised nonprofits and managed political campaigns.
 Now retired, she continues to be involved with the League and has added the Marin History Museum to her volunteer activities.